Anglo-Prussian Alliance (1756): In practice

 Although the British had hoped to avoid war, Frederick launched a pre-emptive strike against Austria in August 1756.
-He overran Saxony but was soon faced with an onslaught of enemies, including France, Austria, Sweden and Russia and so was forced to retreat from Bohemia.
+He overran Saxony but was soon faced with an onslaught of enemies, including France, Austria, Sweden and Russia, and so was forced to retreat from Bohemia.
 By 1757, it appeared that without substantive British assistance, Prussia would soon collapse.

 Frederick had established a large and well-disciplined army, but it was continually short of money.
 The British began to send large financial subsidies to support their ally.

 On 11 April 1758, both states concluded the Anglo-Prussian Convention, which formalised their alliance.
 Neither side would make peace without consulting the other.

-Following the occupation of Emden, a British contingent was despatched to the continent to serve with the Duke of Brunswick, a Prussian ally.
+After the occupation of Emden, a British contingent was despatched to the continent to serve with the Duke of Brunswick, a Prussian ally.
 That served to shield Frederick's western flank and allowed him to focus elsewhere.

 Under Prussian pressure, the British-backed Hanoverian government repudiated the Convention of Klosterzeven and re-entered the war on Prussia's side.
 In spite of British aid, the Prussian war effort still nearly collapsed in 1759, despite an Allied victory at the Battle of Minden.

 However, until the end of the war, events turned largely in the favour of the Anglo-Prussian allies.
-Britain had enjoyed an Annus Mirablis in 1759 by defeating France in Europe, North America and Asia and by repelling a planned French invasion.
-Britain won a number of key victories over Spain in 1762, and the Russian Empress died, which made Russia withdraw from the war against Prussia.
+Britain had enjoyed an annus mirabilis in 1759 by defeating France in Europe, North America and Asia and by repelling a planned French invasion.
+Britain won a number of key victories over Spain in 1762, and Empress Elisabeth of Russia died, which made Russia withdraw from the war against Prussia.